othila-crypto/Masternode-Guide/README.md

 Substitute with your own values and without the "<>"s.

+Lastly, close the control wallet and open again to load the new configuration file.

 ## VPS Remote Wallet Install

 Install the latest version of the Othila Core wallet onto your masternode.
 The latest version can be found here: [Othila Core Releases](https://github.com/othila-crypto/Othila/releases).